hayek-developer0/tendermint/docs/specification/configuration.rst

     # so the app can decide if we should keep the connection or not
     filter_peers = false

-    # When true, metrics are served under /metrics using a Prometheus client
-    # Check out the documentation for the list of available metrics.
-    monitoring = {{ .BaseConfig.Monitoring }}

     ##### advanced configuration options #####

     ##### rpc server configuration options #####